smaillimp/focus-track-javascript-advanced/projects/frontend/README.md

 ## Login page

 - Each user is has to log in before using the application
-- When the user opens another page first, redirect the user to the login page
+- When the user opens another page first, redirect the user to the login page.
+Use `RequireLogin.js` to implement this behaviour.
 - Create a form for email and password and make the following call to login:

 ```js